jabranham/personal-website/_drafts/making-academic-website.md

 can setup your pages to look basically however you want them to look, so long as your site is "static."
-Having a "static" site means that your webpages don't change for each user - so no logging in to your website or anything like that.
-They do this because it costs them very little to host these static sites.
+Having a "static" site means that your webpages don't change for each user - so no logging in to your website or anything like that.[^1] They do this because it costs them very little to host these static sites.
 If they had to support dynamic webpages, it would be much more costly.

+[^1]: Although you can use things like Disqus for comments.

-## Install dependencies
+### Install dependencies
 Now for the boring part.
 If you want to see how your site looks *before* pushing the changes you make to the internet, you'll need to install Ruby and Jekyll.
 Github pages uses these to turn your files